 Planning and Scheduling a Campus Activity

-- Shepherd University considers programs such as Homecoming, Family Day, Orientation, and Student Recognition Day high attendance events.
-Therefore, groups that wish to hold events during the programs listed above must receive prior approval from the committee in charge of planning that event.
+- Shepherd University considers programs such as Homecoming, Family Day, Orientation, and Student Recognition Day a high Therefore, groups that wish to hold events during the programs listed above must receive prior approval from the committee in charge of planning that event.
 Please visit the Student Affairs Office for assistance in contacting the appropriate person or committee.

-- A fraternity or sorority planning non-fundraising off-campus events are not required to receive campus approval for the scheduling of that event.
-However, all planned events must comply with the Shepherd University Code of Conduct for Professional and Service fraternities and sororities.
+- Registered student clubs or organizations planning non-fundraising off-campus events are not required to receive campus approval for the scheduling of that However, all planned events must comply with the Shepherd University Code of Conduct for Student Clubs and Organizations.
 The university expects groups not to schedule off-campus activities that would compete with any of the major campus events listed in the preceding paragraph.
-(Groups planning fundraising activities should refer to information below.)
+(Groups planning fundraising activities should refer to Section IX below.)

 - The following policies have been established for orderly scheduling and use of Student Center facilities:

-- Fraternities or sororities may schedule the use of the Student Center meeting rooms, Storer Ballroom, or other facilities.
-All groups must either complete a room request form available online from the Student Center websitehttp://www.shepherd.edu/studentcenter, or in person at the Information Desk.
-Requests will be granted on a first-come, first-served space available basis.
+- The Program Board, Student Government Association, registered student clubs or organizations, or university divisions and departments may schedule the use of the Student Center meeting rooms, Storer Ballroom, or other facilities.
+All groups must either complete a room request form available online from the Student Center website.

-- Registered fraternities and sororities may use all meeting rooms, except for Storer Ballroom, for their normal weekly meetings free of charge.
-However, a clean-up and/or set-up fee will be assessed to those groups that do not clean up or leave the room in an orderly fashion after use.
-All fraternities and sororities have a one-hour time limit for regular meetings before 9 p.m. on Monday through Thursday.
-Fraternities and Sororities are limited to one weekly meeting per week.
-Exceptions may be made by the director or assistant director of the Student Center.
+- Registered student clubs and organizations may use all meeting rooms, except for Storer Ballroom, for their normal weekly meetings free of charge.
+However, a clean-up and/or set-up fee may be assessed to those groups that do not clean up or leave the room in an orderly fashion after use.
+Registered student clubs or organizations are limited to one weekly meeting per week.
+Exceptions may be made by the Student Center Operations Manager.

-- Fraternities and sororities may not charge admission to events scheduled in the Student Center unless they have received special permission in advance from the Student Government Groups charging admission to events will be charged a usage fee.
+- Registered student clubs and organizations may not charge admission to events scheduled in the Student Center unless they have received special permission in advance from the Student Government Association.
+Groups charging admission to events may be charged a usage fee.

-- Events held in the Student Center must be scheduled during normal operating hours when staff is available or an additional staffing fee of $25/hour will apply
+- Events held in the Student Center should be scheduled during normal operating hours when staff is available.
+Normal Hours can be found here.

-- Fraternities or sororities that would like to schedule use of the Midway or the Amphitheater for events may do so by submitting a room request form.
-These events must be approved by the Student Center director or the director of student activities and leadership
+- Registered student clubs and organizations that would like to schedule use of outside spaces for events may do so by submitting an online request form.
+These events must be approved by the Student Center Operations Manager.

-- Any group planning campus-wide games, tournaments, or other open events that may impact normal operations on campus must receive prior approval from the Division of Student Affairs
+- Any group planning campus-wide games, tournaments, or other open events that may impact normal operations on campus must receive prior approval from the Division of Student Affairs designee.

 Policy Regarding Publicity for Events

 As is recognized by state and federal law, Shepherd University reserves the right to regulate the time, place, and manner of flier and media distribution on its campus.
 All registered fraternities and sororities and off-campus entities who wish to post signs/fliers on- or off-campus either publicizing events they will be sponsoring or providing information about themselves must have the sign/flier approved prior to posting it anywhere on campus.
 The approval process insures that the sign is in compliance with Shepherd University policies and is in no way intended to inhibit the “marketplace of ideas.”
-The Student Center director and their designee(s) reserves the right not to approve fliers which fail to meet flier guidelines or violate community standards with regard to their content.
+Shepherd University and their designee(s) reserves the right not to approve fliers which fail to meet flier guidelines or violate community standards with regard to their content.